 European Security Seminar-North (ESS-N)

 The one-week seminar on the Arctic is embedded into the series of European Security Seminars (ESS) consisting of ESS-South, ESS-East, and ESS-North.
 The ESS-North primarily looks at the Arctic.
-This is the third seminar in a series of five events.
-The ESS-N 20-06 will take place from 02 to 06 March 2019 in Garmisch-Partenkirchen.
+The next ESS-North is scheduled to take place from August 30 to September 4, 2021 in Garmisch-Partenkirchen.
 The aim of ESS-N is to provide an opportunity for mid to high-level practitioners to discuss emerging challenges in the Arctic region and assess their impact on regional and global security.
 The exchange of insights among experts and a sound analysis of the current situation, opportunities, and risks will enhance participants’ ability to think strategically about the Arctic region.

 The Arctic has long held significant geostrategic importance – from the earliest explorers and whalers through the Cold War.
 Global warming and its impact on the Arctic is unquestionably driving change across the region, affecting the future security environment of the Arctic and even beyond.
 In order to adequately assess regional challenges and opportunities, it is important to understand the economic, environmental, and security trends.
 Warming trends are now combining with improved technology to allow increased exploration and development of the region’s natural resources.
 Demands of a rising global population, particularly food and energy needs, will drive Arctic economic development at sea and ashore.
 Yet this rising activity in the region brings increased concerns for the fragile Arctic ecosystem and protection of indigenous communities.